sannasideup/mappingworkshop/README.md

 # Workshops
-This site is for 2 days of workshops around mapping and GIS at Washington University.
+This site is for a mapping workshop presented at UC Irvine Libraries on March 1, 2017.